 Attracting residents from other states isn’t just about bragging about the increasingly bitter rivalry between California Governor Gavin Newsom and the red-state governors of Florida and Texas.
 It’s about increasing tax revenue, securing more federal funds, and winning seats in Congress.
 While California lost one congressional seat following the 2020 census, the Lone Star State gained two and the Sunshine State added another.

-“For a very long time, Silicon Valley was where tech workers could earn the highest pay,” Fairweather said, pointing out that unique job opportunities help offset exorbitant housing costs.
+“For a very long time, Silicon Valley was where tech workers could earn the highest salary,” Fairweather said, noting that unique job opportunities help offset sky-high housing costs.
 But once employees start leaving, she says, the effects can intensify.
 “When your colleagues start working remotely, the benefits of a networking and interaction perspective diminish, and that’s what we’re starting to see.”

 While high-profile corporate exits from companies like Oracle and Tesla have grabbed headlines, the most lasting market impacts will come from larger-scale changes to how and where people work.
 When Twitter announced in March that its more than 5,000 San Francisco-based employees would have the option of working full-time from home “forever,” it confirmed what many experts had already suspected: remote work is here. to stay.

 The tech workforce in places like Silicon Valley is most exposed to change.
 According to a Stanford report by economics professor Nick Bloom and Arjun Ramani, these workers are behind a “doughnut effect” migration that has emptied many major cities, including San Francisco and San Jose.
 The edges of the doughnuts – the suburbs around cities and the smaller metropolitan areas nearby – are now occupied by hybrid and fully remote workers, who combine to represent half of all employees.